x3rexzi/myosa-gesture-control-system/project.md

 ### **6. Hygienic and Accessible Interface**
 The touchless interface makes the system suitable for:
-- Hygiene-sensitive environments like Operation Theatre
+- Hygiene-sensitive environments like Operation Theatres
 - Workshops and labs
 - Wet or dusty conditions
 - Users with limited motor control